Automated tissue image analysis: Preparation

 Specimen preparation is critical for evaluating the tumor in the automated system.
 In the first part of the preparation process the biopsied tissue is cut to an appropriate size (typically 4 mm), fixed in buffered formalin, dehydrated in ethanol-xylene, embedded in paraffin, thin sectioned typically to 4 um slices, then mounted onto at least two barcoded slides (a control and a test).
 Next the paraffin is removed from the tissue, the tissue is rehydrated, then stained.
 Any inconsistency in these procedures from case to case may result in uncertainties in the outcome of the analysis.
 These potential and irreducible inconsistencies in analysis results motivated the development of Automated Tissue Image Systems.

 Acquisition

 Digital micrographs are acquired of the stained specimen on the glass slide.
 The images are taken by a set of charge-coupled devices (CCD).

 Analysis

 Image analysis involves complex computer algorithms which identify and characterize cellular color, shape, and quantity of the tissue sample using image pattern recognition technology based on vector quantization.
 Vector representations of objects in the image, as opposed to bitmap representations, have superior zoom-in ability.
 Once the sample image has been acquired and resident in the computer's random access memory as a large array of 0's and 1's, a programmer knowledgeable in cellular architecture can develop deterministic algorithms applied to the entire memory space to detect cell patterns from previously defined cellular structures and formations known to be significant.

-The aggregate algorithm outcome is a set of measurements that is far superior to any human sensitivity to intensity or luminance and color hue, while at the same time improving test consistency from eyeball to eyeball.

-Reporting

-The systems have the capability of presenting the resulting data in text and graphically, including on high definition monitors, to the system user.
-Computer printers, as relatively low image resolution devices, are used mostly to present final pathology reports that could include text and graphics.

-Storage

-Storage of the acquired data (graphical digital slide files and text data) involves saving system information in a data storage device system having at least convenient retrieval, and file management capabilities.

-Medical imaging industry standards includes the Picture Archiving and Communication Systems (PACS), of European origin, which are image and information management solutions in computer networks that allow hospitals and clinics to acquire, distribute and archive medical images and diagnostic reports across the enterprise.
-Another standard of European origin is the Data and Picture Archiving and Communication System (DPACS).
-Although medical images can be stored in various formats, a common format has been Digital Imaging and Communications in Medicine (DICOM).